pedestal/pedestal-docs/README.md

 The `local-build.sh` script uses `watchexec` to monitor the `pedestal/docs` folders for changes and (almost instantly!) rebuild the output documentation (you'll have to manually refresh your browser).
 It will also generate desktop notifications when it runs, on supported platforms.

+CAUTION: Working inside NuBank will screw up `package-lock.json` file, polluting it with references to NuBank's internal repository;
+`package-lock.json` has been temporarily added to `.gitignore` until we work out a better approach.

 ### Pedestal API Documentation